vianydev/vianymoz/README.md

 ### About me
 - 📷   Photographer since 2013
 - 🎮   I love coffee and video games
-- 📝   Self-taught, I'm constantly learning something new
+- 📝   Self-taught learner, I'm constantly learning something new

 ### How to reach me